 Review marketing takes work, but is completely worth it.
 Efficiently managing this process will save time while boosting your online reputation.

 Birdeye is an all-in-one reputation management platform to help you automate, collect, generate, monitor, and share customer reviews.
-You can also turn your best reviews into engaging social media posts and put your five-star feedback in front of new customers.
+With Birdeye Reviews AI, you can also turn your best reviews into engaging social media posts and put your five-star feedback in front of new customers.
+Not only that, you can also use GenAI to formulate effective and polite responses to feedback of all kinds, easing your cognitive load.